 Vote against plans that expressly permit the repricing or exchange of underwater stock options/stock appreciate rights (SARs) without prior shareholder approval.
-"Repricing" includes the ability to do any of the following:
+"Repricing" typically includes the ability to do any of the following:

-- Amend the terms of outstanding options or SARs to reduce the exercise price of such outstanding options or SARs; - > Cancel outstanding options or SARs in exchange for options or SARs with an exercise price that is less than the exercise price of the original options or SARs.
+- Amend the terms of outstanding options or SARs to reduce the exercise price of such outstanding options or SARs; - > Cancel outstanding options or SARs in exchange for options or SARs with an exercise price that is less than the exercise price of the original options or SARs; - > The cancellation of underwater options in exchange for stock awards; or - Cash buyouts of underwater options.